 The cat owner needs to be very cautious as to what he feeds his cats.
 Raw fish for instance may contain tapeworms.
 Though cats should be dewormed every now and then, the cat owner should not be careless with what he feeds his cats.

-6. Fresh vegetables: Serving the cat with veggies such as asparagus, broccoli, carrots, chopped greens, green beans even squash is really great for cats.
+6. Fresh vegetables: Serving the cat with veggies such as asparagus, broccoli, carrots, chopped greens, green beans or even squash is really great for cats.
 Cats enjoy food that is cooked in diverse ways; the cat owner can try and spice things up by baking, cooking and even steaming the veggies.
 Try to avoid raw carrots.
 Chopped veggies are a great source of roughage but are not entirely essential to the cat’s nutrition.

-7. Grass: The neat thing about cats is that they’re really resourceful and if and when they find that they are have ingested something that is not favorable, they will look for some grass, and eat it so that they are able to throw up.
+7. Grass: The neat thing about cats is that they’re really resourceful and if and when they find that they have ingested something that is not favorable, they will look for some grass, and eat it so that they are able to throw up.
 If the cat’s owner does not have a lawn then the cat will look for some grass.
 Grass helps with indigestion in cats.
 They tend to administer the dosage themselves.

 8. Canned foods: There are owners who prefer store bought canned food which is an option if cooking is not a thing that the owner likes to do.
 Some vets even say it is safe to give the cat canned baby food.
 It is totally safe for the cat.